Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees

-Regarding interaction effects, Figure \ref{fig:3} displays the top 10 variable pairs with the strongest interactions.
-Among them, GFI is involved in several interactions, including GFI × TEC, GFI × population, and GFI × govern.
-This suggests that the impact of green finance on CEI largely depends on its interaction with other key variables.
-Notably, the GFI × TEC interaction ranks fifth overall and is the most prominent among GFI-related pairs.
+In terms of interaction effects, \texttt{bartMachine} constructs 25 independent BART models, each trained from a different random initialization (randomly chosen initial tree structure and parameter state).
+The interaction strengths are then averaged across these models to obtain stable estimates that account for different posterior modes in the tree and distribution.
+Figure~\ref{fig:3} displays the top 10 variable pairs with the strongest interactions, as measured by their average co-occurrence across decision paths in 25 constructed models.
+Among these, GFI appears frequently as a component of key interacting pairs, including GFI × TEC, GFI × population, and GFI × govern.
+The presence of GFI in multiple high-ranking interactions indicates that its influence on CEI may be highly conditional on other structural and socioeconomic factors.
+In particular, the interaction between GFI and TEC ranks fifth overall and stands out as the most influential GFI-related pair.
+This finding suggests that the marginal impact of green finance on carbon emissions may be amplified or moderated depending on the level of energy consumption.
 Therefore, the subsequent analysis will focus on the interaction between GFI and TEC to explore the mechanism through which green finance influences the marginal effect of energy consumption on carbon emission intensity.